 Here’s the list of the best portable air conditioners by the numbers:

-It’s hard to not be impressed by the LG’s LP1419IVSM portable air conditioner.
-Just by looking at the specs, you will immediately notice that it’s the quietest, energy-efficient and, above all else, capable of cooling down larger spaces while reducing humidity at record levels.
+It’s hard not to be impressed by the LG’s LP1419IVSM portable air conditioner.
+Just by looking at the specs, you will immediately notice that it’s the quietest, energy-efficient, and, above all else, capable of cooling down larger spaces while reducing humidity at record levels.

 The 10.14 EER rating is almost 20% above the 8.5 average.
 This is thanks to using the auto evaporation system, generally accepted as the most energy-efficient way of operating an air conditioner.